Coonti/Coonti/readme.md

 Prints out the current name of the template.
 Syntax `{{ templateName }}`, prints out the name of the current template.

+#### WidgetArea

+Adds the given widget area to the template.
+When the template is rendered, the widgets on the area are rendered with their content.
+Syntax `{{ widgetArea name }}`, where `name` is the widget area name, as defined in the admin area.

 ### Forms

 Coonti contains a built-in form manager that generates and processes forms and user inputs.
 Forms are stored in form collections that create a simple hierarchy and help to avoid name collisions.
 Forms functionality is contained in FormManager.